davisanc/AzureSecurityLabs/README.md

     az network vnet subnet update --name web --resource-group <resource-group-name> --vnet-name ra-ntier-vnet --route-table Firewall-Route
     ```

-    You may notice that the CLI method attaches the route table to the subnet within the vnet using the 'network vnet' command subset, rather than setting this as a property on the route table object itself.
+    You may notice that the CLI method attaches the route table to the subnet inside the VNet using the 'network vnet' command subset, rather than setting this as a property on the route table object itself.

 ### 6.5 - Create application rules

-We will write a simple rule to enable web traffic to github.com and block anything else.
-The rule uses the CIDR of the web subnet so allow any resources within that tier access to github.com, so existing *and* future VMs will be allowed to communicate via this rule.
+We will write a simple rule to enable web traffic to *github.com* and block anything else.
+The rule uses the CIDR of the web subnet as the source address, allowing any resources within that tier access to *github.com*.
+Therefore existing *and* future VMs will be allowed to communicate via this rule.

 1. Click on the firewall resource.
 2. Under settings, click **Rules**.